w3b3d3v/kyodo-protocol-docs/docs/dao/governance.md

 Notes:

-* The above settings are managed by the administrators, who have been nominated by Kyōdō DAO.
+* The settings stated above are managed by administrators, who have been appointed by the Kyōdō DAO.
-* The above settings can be changed by Kyōdō DAO members.
-It can be discussed and submitted to vote, upon approval it will be changed by the administrators.
+* The said settings can be modified by Kyōdō DAO members.
+Any alterations can be discussed and submitted for a vote.
+If approved, the changes will be implemented by the administrators.

 ## Definitions

 ### Snapshot Strategy

-Defines the vote weight of each token.
+This refers to the method used to determine the voting weight of each token.

 ### Proposal Validation

-Proposal validation is a custom function to validate if someone can post a proposal or not.
-The basic validation takes the voting power and checks if you pass a defined threshold.
+This is a custom function used to validate if someone is eligible to submit a proposal.
+Basic validation verifies that the member's voting power meets a defined threshold.

 ### Proposal Threshold

-Proposal Threshold is typically defined as the number of tokens required to create a proposal.&#x20;
+Typically, this refers to the number of tokens required to create a proposal.&#x20;

 ### Vote Duration

-The length of time between the voting start date and the voting end date.
+This refers to the period of time from initiation to completion of the voting process.

-**Vote Threshold**
+## Vote Threshold

-The minimum number vote weight required to vote on a proposal.
+Refers to the minimum vote weight threshold required to participate in a proposal.